-- A. Objectives of the system; - B. Measurement definitions; - C. Explanatory comments are required for unsatisfactory or outstanding performance; - D. A requirement for evaluations for all members, with exceptions noted, to be conducted at least annually; - E. Criteria used are based on the member's job description during that rating period; - F. Rater training and responsibilities; - G. The immediate supervisor rates the member; - H. The completed evaluation is available to the member; and - I. Procedures for contesting for permanent members.
+A. Objectives of the system;

+- B. Measurement definitions: - C. Explanatory comments are required for unsatisfactory or outstanding performance; - D. A requirement for evaluations for all members, with exceptions noted, to be conducted at least annually; - E. Criteria used are based on the member's job description during that rating period; - F. Rater training and responsibilities;

+G. The immediate supervisor rates the member;

+- H. The completed evaluation is available to the member; and - I. Procedures for contesting for permanent members.

 - Written directive addressing elements of the standard.
 (Qty Initial: 1) (Qty Reaccred: 1) - Completed performance evaluations with explanatory comments.
 (Qty Initial: 1 each type) (Qty Reaccred: 1 each year, different member each year) - Documentation of a contested evaluation.
 (Qty Initial: 1) (Qty Reaccred: 1) - Documentation of rater training.
-(Qty Initial: 3) (Qty 1 each year, different rater each year)
+(Qty Initial: 1) (Qty Reaccred: 1 each year)